Key Takeaways:-

 You can easily rely on the latest advancements in security and keep your users away from these issues.

-► Rise of Neobanking
+► Trend 7: Rise of Hyper-Personalization in Neobanking

 With the rise of digital banking and mobile banking applications, several financial institutions have taken the initiative of simply providing banking services online, without having any offline branches whatsoever.